-We foster the building of solid public-private partnerships for managing economic development processes at a local level.
+We foster the building of solid public-private partnerships for managing economic development processes at local level.

-The alliance of the local actors within a given territory is the base upon which to build any strategy, plan, initiative or project for a long-term sustainable and successful local economic development process.
+The alliance of local actors within a given territory is the base upon which building any strategy, plan, initiative or project for a long-term sustainable and successful local economic development process.

-Towards this goal the preliminary approach adopted by ILS LEDA aims at supporting local actors in boosting those mechanisms and dynamics that lead to an effective and proactive territorial governance.
+Towards achieving this goal, the ILS LEDA approach aims at supporting local actors in promoting those mechanisms and dynamics that lead to an effective and proactive territorial governance.

 This process includes:

-We realise this assessment using our own consolidated and participatory tool, named PASC (Products and Actors for Sustainable Competitiveness).
+We realise this assessment using our own consolidated and participatory tool, named PASC (Potential and Actors for Sustainable Competitiveness).

 - Building the capacity of local actors for enhancing their awareness of the importance of effective and participatory governance and for developing their abilities in managing it, mainly through a collective decision-making process.

-We realise these trainings through short courses in the field and seminars using distance-learning modalities.
+We realise these trainings through academic specialised courses, short courses, on the field and seminars using distance-learning modalities.

-We support various forms of governance mechanisms, such as Territorial Development Forums, Local Development Steering Committees, Territorial Pacts, and Local Economic Development Agencies
+We support various forms of governance mechanisms, such as Territorial Development Forums, Local Development Alliances, Territorial Pacts, and Local Development Agencies